 Lines of credit may charge interest, monthly or annual fees, or a mix of both.
 Note that many of them will charge interest (at a rate of 7 to 36%) on day one, unlike credit cards, which often come with a 21 to 30-day grace period.

-If you just need to upgrade your grills, factory lines, or 3D printers, and not pay for other working capital types, the equipment financing option may be for you.
-With an APR of anywhere from 8 to 30%, getting a good deal will entirely depend on the loan amount and your business credit score.
+If you just need to upgrade your grills, factory lines, or 3D printers, the equipment financing option may be for you.
+With an APR of anywhere from 15-25%, getting a good deal will entirely depend on the loan amount and your business credit score.

 A good personal credit score, along with the equipment you’re financing as collateral, could help a borrower lower their rate.
 Equipment loans are rarely considered short-term financing, with much longer repayment periods than some other financing options.